multilinear/solark_monitor/README.md

 # solark_monitor
+DEPRECATED:
+This has been replaced by https://github.com/multilinear/solark_monitor_rust which has far better error handling, is more stable, and more efficient, due in large part to being written in rust.
+The python version is left here though as a potentially useful basis for others wanting to do something similar in python.

 Poles a solark power inverter over modbus and places results in influxDB, while also sending alerts on interesting conditions to matrix.

 This script is intended to run on a machine proximal to your solark connected to it via a cable.
 It poles the solark over modbus, gathers the requested metrics.
 You can write "alerts" where if the lambda evaluates to true a message will be sent to matrix.
 The metrics are also dumped into influxDB.

+: This is basically deprecated in favor of

 ## Installation/dependencies
 It's really just this script, keep these two in the same directory so one can import the other.
 You'll need to find the dependencies.